 Traditionally, actuarial charts that look at earnings based on life expectancy are used to calculate awards but Babich, who himself is the father of four children, knew how critically important the woman's final years would be to her and her family.
 "I just put myself in her position.
 I was trying the case not only for her, but for her kids," Babich explained.
 The challenge in that case was to argue that pain and suffering damages based on her limited life expectancy with cancer didn't tell the whole story.
 To convey the depth of her loss, he introduced at trial photographs of the woman coaching her children's sports teams to show her active role in their lives just before the accident.
 The jury got it, he added.
 "I was very pleased with what the jury awarded her," he said.

 Today's juries are tightening up on pain and suffering awards, principally due to several notorious cases that have been retold so often that they are far removed from the facts and more in the realm of urban myth.
-Faced with such challenges , Babich believes that being a good listener helps him get to know his clients in order to create a genuine picture for a jury what the client's loss truly is.
+Faced with such challenges, Babich believes that being a good listener helps him get to know his clients in order to create for a jury a genuine picture of what the client's loss truly is.
 Being an astute observer also helps guide him, he added.
 "Some lawyers don't like to look at the jury when they're trying the case.
 I am the opposite," Babich said.
 "I try to watch the jury; I try to get some signals from them."

 Babich, a Sacramento native whose father was a Superior Court Judge, recognizes that not everyone has had the benefits he has had in pursuing a legal career.
-To that end, he created a scholarship endowment for minority students at UC Berkeley, where he earned a BA in economics, and another at Sacramento’s McGeorge School of Law, where his son is earning his law degree.
+To that end, he created a scholarship endowment for minority students at University of California, Berkeley, where he earned a BA in economics, and another at Sacramento’s McGeorge School of Law, where his son earned his law degree.
 "I really enjoy helping people and counseling them.
-When I was a deputy district attorney, my client was the State of California so I didn’t really have an attorney-client relationship.
+When I was a deputy district attorney, my client was the State of California, so I didn’t really have an attorney-client relationship.
 That's why I went into private practice," he said.

 Helping people in need and treating them with respect, regardless of their circumstances, are values instilled in him by his parents.
 They are values that motivate him to fight hard for his clients.
 "I would say that 95 percent of the clients that come through my door don't have the means to pay us on an hourly basis," he said.
 "When people are not represented, claims representatives will take advantage of them and offer them a lot less than they clearly deserve."
 His respect for people extends to members of a jury, about whom he says, "collectively, they are brilliant.
 You are not going to pull the wool over their eyes."

-In addition to being named Lawyer of the Year in 2013 by Best Lawyers, a group consisting of his peers in the legal profession, Babich holds the highest rating (AV) by Martindale-Hubbell, which since 1887 has been a vehicle for lawyers and the judiciary to evaluate their peers on their legal skills and ethics.
-Babich also has served as President of the Sacramento Consumer Attorneys and was honored as their selection for Advocate of the Year for his outstanding trial results in 2003.
+In addition to being named Lawyer of the Year in both 2013 and 2018 by Best Lawyers, a group consisting of his peers in the legal profession, Babich holds the highest rating (AV Preeminent*) through Martindale-Hubbell.
+Babich also has served as president of the Sacramento Consumer Attorneys and was honored as their selection for Advocate of the Year for his outstanding trial results in 2003.

 - Personal Injury Litigation